azureknight7604/snake_arm9/README.md

 2. Place your savefile that you've downloaded in the same directory as your Nintendo DS ROMs (this is most likley the case, depending on the setup/emulator).

-3. Rename your downloaded savefile the same as your Nintendo DS ROM filename.
+3. Rename your downloaded savefile with the same filename as your Nintendo DS ROM.

 4. Run melonDS emulator and select the game with the modified savefile.